My Best Teaching Is One-on-One

 Yeah, if I value my eXtwitter account, I would swallow my pride and say, all the above is not a reason to have to have my account frozen.

-Even if it amounts to teaching the eXtwitter nannies that they do really have to think to do their jobs.
+Even if it amounts to giving in to the eXtwitter nannies and letting them continue believe they don't really have to think to do their jobs.

 But, you see, it's been about a week, they haven't replied to my second appeal, and my account is still frozen, and ...